daviddotto/govuk-design-system-snippets/README.md

 ## Roadmap

-We're currently working on translating these snippets to Atom and Sublime Text.
+We're currently working on porting these snippets to Sublime Text.
 Any and all feedback would be appreciated.